 Additionally, at ISD we also have an Inclusion Action Plan.
-This plan is aligned with the inclusion policy and describes the support structure and the levels of the support offers at ISD.
-This also includes the cooperation with the Samenwerkingsverband and our other partners in case ISD itself cannot fulfill the needs of a child with other educational needs.
+This plan is aligned with the inclusion policy and describes the support structure and the levels of the support offered at ISD.
+This also includes the cooperation with the Samenwerkingsverband and our other partners in case ISD itself cannot fulfill the needs of a child.